We provide shared resources for both new as well as established CoDA groups who would like to update or enhance their meetings.*

 The tools and best practice ideas within this page have been shared by fellow CoDA members for use by other group meetings.
 These are only recommendations, as we appreciate the autonomy of the local meetings within CoDA guidelines.

-North Texas CSG suggests the following tools for staying connected and building CoDA Community.
+CoDA Texas suggests the following tools for staying connected and building CoDA Community.
 CoDA brochures are also available for download on the Literature page.

 Facilitator and Participants Guides